Climate refuges: 5 French cities where life will be good in 2050

 caen ville futur.png

-Caen's climate advantages 📊
+Caen's climatic assets 📊

 2. Nantes: a city where life is good between river and ocean 🌊